 - Buyer say’s “I really don’t care, I have too many guitars”.
 Very funny, we all have too many guitars and another one will just get in my way!

 - Buyer slow to respond and when they do, keeps asking nit picky questions to slow the process down.
 Usually in this case the buyer is trying to presell your guitar.

 - You will hear this over and over again, “I need to see it to tell you value”.
 Run.
-This is nonsense, with the maker, year made, model condition and a brief history or description of the guitar over the phone any knowledgeable dealer should be able to give you a pretty close estimate of value.
+This is nonsense, with the maker, year made, model, condition and a brief history and description of the guitar over the phone any knowledgeable dealer should be able to give you a pretty close estimate of value.

 - Buyer low on funds and needs you to wait for a several weeks.

 - The Buyer sounds not well informed about the vintage guitar market and has to ask someone else.